Hugoved/ism-downloader/README.md

 ## Issues and Support

 If you encounter any issues, please open an issue in the repository.
-Support and maintenance will be provided as time permits.
+I will try to provide support and maintain this project as time permits.

 ---